 |Code and scripting languages|

-I'm an active Linux user since the mid-2000s, usage and focus has mostly been focused as hobby / workstation and as LAMP/LEMP stack setups running web applications, both private and professionally.
+I'm an active Linux user since the mid-2000s, usage and focus has mostly been focused as hobby / workstation and as LAMP/LEMP stack and Dockerized setups running web applications, both private and professionally.
 Over that time I've become proficient in running instances with longevity, stability and security in mind.

 I have experience with Continuous deployment, integration and testing systems.
 As well as in installing using and developing them as developing utilities used by them to accommodate technologies and other needs.